nwamsley1/Pioneer.jl/README.md

 1) `SearchDIA` performs the Pioneer search algorithm on mass specrometry raw data given a spectral library in the `.pion` format.
 2) `BuildSpecLib` generates a `.pion` spectral library given a FASTA file of protein sequences using [Chronologer](https://github.com/searlelab/chronologer) and the [Koina project](https://koina.wilhelmlab.org/.).
+3) `GenerateParams` generates template .json parameter files for the `SearchDIA` and `BuildSpecLib` with standard default values.
 Each method takes a single argument, that is a `.json` formatted parameter file.
 Example parameter files for both methods are included below in addition to a description of each paramter.

 ## File Conversion